-There is a possibility that you may lose a small patch of hair close to the area that is receiving the SRS treatment.
+Not all patients receiving stereotactic radiosurgery for benign brain tumours will lose hair as a result of the treatment.
+However, some patients may lose some hair close to the area that is receiving the radiotherapy treatment.
 This is more likely to occur if the area being treated is close to the skin surface.

 Your doctor or therapeutic radiographer will explain if this is likely to happen and where to expect some hair loss.
-Hair loss occurs approximately 3 weeks after SRS treatment.
-Any hair re-growth usually starts four to five months after you have had SRS.
-It is unlikely that you will have significant permanent hair loss, although hair regrowth after SRS may be patchy or a different colour or texture to the hair that was there before.
+Hair loss occurs approximately 3 weeks after treatment.
+Any hair re-growth usually starts 4 to 5 months after you have finished treatment.
+It is unlikely you will have significant permanent hair loss, although hair regrowth after treatment may be patchy or a different colour or texture to the hair that was there before.